edthedev/edthedev.github.io/blog/comics.md

 Deadpool, thanks to his brain damage, is an unreliable narrator.
 That means he can say things that the editors won't allow any trusted source of information to say.

 For example, Deadpool can repeatedly point out that Squirrell Girl is, by any reasonable assessment of her win/loss record, the most fearsome character in the Marvel comics universe.

-- A dead villain's henchman with a healing factor wants to be the very best, like no one ever was.
-- Top tier assassins for hire, and Deadpool, get into a prolonged murderous contest so that one of them can blackmail the other into fixing his hobo friend's brain damage.

 ## Organzations